 The Political Science Department annually presents two awards to students in the program.
 These include the Award for Outstanding Graduating Senior and the Hoover Prize (for best presentation at the Political Science Association student conference).

-In addition to these awards, the department also offer several scholarships including:
+In addition to these awards, the department also offers declared PLSC majors several scholarships opportunities including:

 - The Ken Hoover Memorial Scholarship: One scholarship is available to a Political Science major or a PPE major, second-year student (or 3rd or 4th), merit-based with need as a tie-breaker.
 "Applicants should be inquisitive, excited by ideas, and civic/community minded."
 Typical award amount is $2,500.

 - The Clement Family Scholarship: One scholarship is available to a full-time student majoring in political science with interest in public policy.
 Financial need will also be a consideration.
 Applicants are required to submit a one-page essay answering the following: "What are your career goals?
 What are your interests in public policy and human (community) services, and how do you see these working together towards meeting your professional goals?"
 Typical award amount is $3,000.
 Award not available for more than two consecutive years.

 - The Bill McDonald Memorial Scholarship: One scholarship is available for a Political Science major to use during their time at WWU, who is planning to attend Graduate School.
 Preference is given to those emphasizing public policy.
 Typical award amount is $2,500.